Many families struggle with the internal debate on whether they want more children.

 Annabelle will get the best of me as an only child.

-I’m honest when I say I struggled with debilitating Postpartum Depression, Anxiety, and Rage.
+I’m honest when I struggled with debilitating Postpartum Depression, Anxiety, and Rage.

 I struggled with depression and anxiety long before having babies, which had me predisposed to struggling with these disorders postpartum, so it didn’t come as a shock.